FAQ

 -

-If you are thinking about applying to the U or you were just accepted and are not sure what to do next, check out our Getting Started page.
+If you are thinking about applying to the U or you were just accepted and are not sure what to do next, check out our New Student Information page (coming soon).
 If you still have questions about the process, please contact us by visiting the Veterans Support Center in Room 418 on the fourth floor of the Union, email us at vetcenter@sa.utah.edu, or call us at 801-587-7722.

 -

-Information regarding various education benefits can be found on our Financial Aid or by visiting va.gov
+Information regarding various education benefits can be found on our Financial Aid page or by visiting va.gov

 -